-I am a researcher in the field of cognitive psychology currently working between the University of Oxford and University College London.
-This means I look at how our brains and particular cognitive processes cause our subjective psychological and perceptual experience.
+I am a researcher in the field of cognitive psychology at University College London.
+I look at how our brains and particular cognitive processes cause our subjective psychological and perceptual experience.

 My research looks at how the body processes touch and other sensory inputs.
 Particularly, I am interested in plasticity in the area of the brain that processes sensory inputs from your body - the somatosensory cortex.
 I look at how this system is shaped by adding or removing sensory inputs.